Sea Salt vs.Table Salt: What’s the Difference?

-When I start talking to new clients about the necessity of lowering their sodium, and to especially stop adding table-salt to their dinner plates, the look of panic and horror often follows.
-So many people are addicted; so many, just by rote response, will reach for the salt shaker before they even taste their dinner plate food.
-At that point, “Well, what about sea salt?” is often the question we get.
+When I talk to new clients about the necessity of lowering their sodium, and to especially stop adding table salt to their dinner plates, the look of panic and horror often follows.
+Many are so addicted that, by rote response, will reach for a saltshaker before they even taste the food on their plate.
+At that point, “Well, what about sea salt?” is often a question I’m asked.

-Sea salt and table salt have the same basic nutritional value, despite the fact that sea salt is often marketed as a more natural and healthy alternative.
+Table salt and sea salt have the same basic nutritional value, even though sea salt is often marketed as a more natural and healthier alternative.
 The most notable differences between sea salt and table salt are in their taste, texture and processing.

 Sea salt is produced through evaporation of ocean water or water from saltwater lakes, usually with little processing.
 Depending on the water source, this leaves behind certain trace minerals and elements.
 The minerals add flavor and color to sea salt, which also comes in a variety of coarseness levels.